-The offices of the department are in Anderson Hall and are open to students each school day from 7:45 a. m. to 5 p. m.
+The offices of the department are in Anderson Hall and are open to students each school day from 7:45 a.m. to 5 p.m.
 It is expected that students who have need of medical services and are able to walk will go to the office, unless there is a possibility that they have a contagious disease.
-Those who are unable to walk to the physician's office, or who have reason to believe that they have some contagion, should go to the hospital at once.
+Those who are unable to do so, or who have reason to believe that they have some contagion, should go to the hospital at once.
+The College hospital is ready to receive students any hour of the day or

 The College hospital is ready to receive students any hour of the day or night.
 Free hospital service is given for three days in each case of acute sickness except smallpox.
 After that period a charge of one dollar a day is made.
 Smallpox cases are not handled at the hospital except in cases where the disease has been contracted after proper vaccination against it.
 Patients are admitted to the hospital only on recommendation of the head of the College medical corps.
-Hospital service does not include major surgical cases, such as appendicitis, hernia, etc.' If such a case develops while the student is in the hospital, he will be transferred, at his own expense, to a hospital of his choice.
+Hospital service does not include major surgical cases, such as appendicitis, hernia, etc. If such a case develops while the student is in the hospital, he will be transferred, at his own expense, to a hospital of his choice.
 Treatment of chronic cases by the College physicians cannot be guaranteed.
 However, when practicable, treatment of such cases may be undertaken on the same basis as acute cases.
 Fractures and dislocations of a serious nature are not treated, but minor cases may be treated at the option of the head physician.
 Students with fractures are admitted to the hospital.

-a serious nature are not treated, but minor cases may be treated at the option of the head physician.
-Students with fractures are admitted to the hospital.
 Standard hospital nursing service is furnished free, but the student may employ, at his own expense, a private nurse at any time he desires to do so.
 A private nurse must obey the same rules that the College nurses are expected to follow.
 No ambulance service is maintained by the College, as in practically all cases of beginning sickness patients are able to ride to the hospital in an ordinary conveyance.

-in an ordinary conveyance.
-In order to help control contagious diseases, a student absent from classes because of illness must, before he returns to his classes, secure from the College physician a return card showing him to be free from all such diseases.
+In order to help control contagious diseases, a student absent from classes must, before he returns to his classes, secure from the College physician, a return card showing him to be free from all such diseases.

 Students have the privilege of consulting any of the College physicians at any time on any question of personal hygiene of whatsoever nature.
-The health office observes the same vacations and holidays as the rest of